Skip to content

 • Reporting metrics data: feed_metric(self, input=None, measurement=None, tags=None, fields=None, time=None, **kwargs);

-• Reporting metrics data: feed_logging(self, input=None, source=None, tags=None, message=None, time=None, **kwargs);
+• Reporting logging data: feed_logging(self, input=None, source=None, tags=None, message=None, time=None, **kwargs);

-• Reporting metrics data: feed_object(self, input=None, cls=None, name=None, tags=None, fields=None, time=None, **kwargs); (cls is class.
-Since class is a Python keyword, class is abbreviated to cls.)
+• Reporting object data: feed_object(self, input=None, cls=None, name=None, tags=None, fields=None, time=None, **kwargs); (cls stands for class.
+Since class is a Python keyword, it's abbreviated as cls)

-You can use the following three built-in functions to report event events:
+You can use the following three built-in functions to report events:

 • When df_source = monitor:

-Represent an event generated by Guance Cloud detection function, with the following additional fields:
+It indicates an event generated by Guance monitoring features, with the following additional fields:

 • When df_source = user:

-Represent an event created directly by the user, with the following additional fields:
+It indicates an event directly created by users, with the following additional fields:

 • When df_source = system:

-Represent an event generated by the system, and no additional fields exist.
+It indicates an event generated by the system, with no additional fields.

 #encoding: utf-8